Disco Chess vs ChessTraining.app: Two Free Chess Training Platforms Compared

 | Weakness Analysis | Identifies weak motifs, recommends sets | Not available |

-| Best For | Focused tactics drilling | All-in-one chess training |
+| Best For | Cycle-based tactics and opening training | Broadest variety of training modes |

 Frequently Asked Questions